nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 - **Shadow has balanced tension:** 27.9% Nuance + 10.6% Conflict = 38.5% non-support edges, highest critical thinking ratio

 ### The Implication
-**Resonator dominates Conflict edges (72.0%).** This is counterintuitive—you'd expect the Shadow (critical analysis) to create more conflicts.
-But the data shows that **emotional alignment requires navigating disagreement**, not avoiding it.
+**Mediator dominates Support edges (69.4% of its edges).** This makes sense—the Mediator's role is to find common ground and build supportive connections.
+As the primary connector (55.1% of all edges), it's the system's integration engine.

-**Mediator dominates Support edges (43.2%).** This makes sense—the Mediator's role is to find common ground and build supportive connections.
+**Oracle has the highest Conflict rate (12.9% of its edges).** This is counterintuitive—you'd expect the Shadow (critical analysis) to create more conflicts.
+But the data shows that **prediction and pattern recognition require active challenge**, not passive acceptance.

-**Architect creates the fewest edges overall (122), but has the lowest tension (0.307).** This suggests architectural patterns are more deterministic—once established, they require less ongoing negotiation.
+**Architect creates fewer edges (199 total), but has the lowest tension (0.322).** This suggests architectural patterns are more deterministic—once established, they require less ongoing negotiation.

 ### Visual Evidence
 The contribution matrix reveals specialization patterns that weren't designed—they emerged from the data.